I don't have much time to exercise, so I try to fit in exercise during the day, such as taking the stairs. Does that count as exercise?

 - At least 150 minutes of moderate physical activity, 75 minutes of vigorous physical activity a week, or an equivalent combination of moderate and vigorous activity

 Aim to do physical activity for about 30 minutes on most days of the week.
-You can break it up into 10-minute chunks of time during the day.
+You can break it up into short chunks of time during the day.
 Some examples of physical activity include walking briskly, jogging or bicycling.

 Taking the stairs can be one way to include physical activity into your daily routine.
 Some other ideas could include parking farther away from your destination, taking short walk breaks during the day, or doing yardwork or housework.